circleci/circleci-docs/jekyll/_cci2/env-vars.md

 In the above example,
 the `run-tests` job uses any environment variables set in the `org-global` Context.

+**Note:**
+After specifying a Context for a job, you must rerun the job from the Workflows page of the CircleCI application.

 ### Deleting a Context

 ## Setting an Environment Variable in a Project